 Talking about careers...

 At More House, information and discussion about the world of work is implicit within the whole curriculum, from the early years until the boys complete their education with us.
 Teachers and support staff take opportunities to draw attention to real-life scenarios, the relevance of subjects to daily working life, and their own life experiences.

-To ensure that we reflect the world of future opportunity for study and employment as realistically as possible, we invite institutions and employers into school regularly to address the boys.
-We are particularly keen that parents of the boys who attend our school share their knowledge and expertise through presentations and workshops.
+To ensure that we reflect the world of future opportunity for study and employment as realistically as possible, we schedule meaningful provider encounters for pupils, inviting institutions and employers into school frequently to develop students' awareness and aspiration.
+We ensure a minimum of six such encounters, taking place during school hours, between Year Eight and Year Thirteen in three key phases.

 We also recognise that our pupils' parents and wider family-members offer an exceptional resource in sharing their experiences and expanding students' appreciation of the breadth of career opportunities and pathways.
 We are therefore particularly keen that parents of the boys who attend our school share their knowledge and expertise through in-school presentations and carefully-designed workshops.